 Looking for constructive feedback on your teaching?
 Interested in improving student learning?
-Then request a free and confidential Teaching Observation.
-The collaborative discussion and constructive, cross-disciplinary feedback that are an integral part of every Teaching Observation provide invaluable opportunities for reflection and improvement.
+Request a free and confidential Teaching Observation.
+Teaching Observations provide the opportunity for collaborative discussion and cross-disciplinary feedback that can lead to reflective changes in your teaching.

-You will meet with the Teaching Consultants within two weeks of the observation to discuss their observations and recommendations (which will be included in the Teaching Observation Report, described below), as well as your reflections on the class session.
+You will meet with your Teaching Consultants within two weeks of the observation to discuss their observations and feedback.
+You will receive written documentation of their observations intended for use in your professional development.

 After completing your observation and follow-up consultation, the Sheridan Center will send you a survey to help us gauge the effectiveness of our work.
 This feedback is valuable to us (and required for all Certificate I participants), and we ask that you please take a few moments to complete the form.